wludh/tutorials/voyant/voyant.md

 * There are a lot of visualizations!
 When you hover near the question mark in any window, you should see a menu pop up.
 The window icon takes you to an extensive menu of visualization options.
 * You can even change the organization of the windows by applying a [skin](https://voyant-tools.org/docs/#!/guide/skins) to your corpus.

 ## Sharing your results

+The export icon is a little square with an arrow coming out of it.
+You can export the HTML to embed in another website or use the bibliographic citation option to generate a URL that be visited by another person who wants to see your corpus.
+You can also export a PNG or image snapshot of your visualization for embedding in a Word doc or elsewhere.

 ## Voyant trouble?

+If you find that Voyant runs way too slow then you can [download Voyant](https://github.com/sgsinclair/VoyantServer/wiki/VoyantServer-Desktop) and run it locally on your own computer.
+Now you're no longer relient on Voyant's servers, but you won't be able to send the URL to another person to view.